d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 #### Initial Foothold:

-After some enumeration and reading about etherum blockchain i was able to determine the service running in tcp port 9810 was Ganache CLI.
+After some enumeration and reading about etherum blockchain i found that the service running in tcp port 9810 was Ganache CLI.

 > Ganache (formally known as testrpc) is an Ethereum implementation written in Node.js meant for testing purposes while developing dapps locally.